RionPlaysTV/fantasy-medical-encyclopedia/_species/beastkin/ursine.md

 ## 📓 Scholar's Notes

-*Ursidae Beastkin have taught me patience like no other species.
+*Ursine Beastkin have taught me patience like no other species.
 Their seasonal rhythms cannot be rushed or forced - attempting to do so can be fatal.
 I've learned to work with their natural cycles rather than against them.*

 *The hibernation process is truly remarkable.
-I've observed Ursidae patients heal from serious injuries during hibernation that would have taken months to recover from in active state.
+I've observed Ursine patients heal from serious injuries during hibernation that would have taken months to recover from in active state.
 The metabolic slowdown seems to redirect energy toward healing and regeneration.*

 *Their strength is both impressive and terrifying.
-I once watched an Ursidae patient accidentally crush a stone examination table simply by gripping it too tightly while nervous.
+I once watched an Ursine patient accidentally crush a stone examination table simply by gripping it too tightly while nervous.
 They require specialized equipment and careful handling procedures.*

 *The territorial aspects of their psychology are crucial to understand.
-An Ursidae forced to hibernate in unfamiliar territory may never properly enter dormancy, leading to potentially fatal exhaustion.*
+An Ursine forced to hibernate in unfamiliar territory may never properly enter dormancy, leading to potentially fatal exhaustion.*

 *— Healer Thorin Ironpaw, Seasonal Medicine Specialist*